cloudmesh/classes/docs/source/lesson/iaas/openstack.rst

 Creating a New Image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. note:: This is reference only.
+You are NOT required to execute the
+        following commands as part of lessons.

 The following command will register Ubuntu 14.04 image to OpenStack cloud.
 You can download cloud images from Ubuntu Cloud.